altomator/Image_Retrieval/README.md

 2. Transform, harmonize and enrich the image descriptive metadata (in particular with machine learning classification tools: IBM Watson for Visual Recognition, Google TensorFlow Inception-V3 for image classification)
 3. Load all the medatada into a web app dedicated to image retrieval.

-A proof of concept has been implemented on the WW1 theme, using the Gallica collections (gallica.bnf.fr) of heritage materials (photos, drawings, engravings, maps, etc.).
+A proof of concept has been implemented on the WW1 theme, using the BnF (Bibliotheque national de France) digital collections (gallica.bnf.fr) of heritage materials (photos, drawings, engravings, maps, etc.).

 ### Articles, blogs